 - Sleep Pattern – Studies suggest that when you are sleeping at night, your skin experiences more water loss.
 At the same time, your body also secretes fewer amounts of cortisol, a hormone that regulates the metabolic process in your body.
 These factors have been linked to a person having the urge to scratch more at night (1).

-- Skin Diseases – Diseases such as eczema, scabies, and psoriasis have been associated with severe itching and rashes which may increase the probability of you scratching yourself at night (2), (3), (4).
+- Skin Diseases – Diseases such as eczemai XA chronic disease that causes inflammation, itchiness, and rashes on the skin and is common among young children. , scabiesi XA contagious skin disorder characterized by itchy skin rashes caused by the tiny burrowing mite, Sarcoptes scabiei. , and psoriasis have been associated with severe itching and rashes which may increase the probability of you scratching yourself at night (2), (3), (4).

 - Flagellate Dermatoses – A type of skin condition that is characterized by the development of marks resembling whiplashes.
-These scratch marks on your skin may develop as a side effect after a person goes through chemotherapy (5).
+These scratch marks on your skin may develop as a side effect after a person goes through chemotherapyi XA type of treatment that uses medications or drugs to kill or prevent the growth of cancer cells in the body.
+(5).

 - Dermatographia – This is a type of disease where lightly touching or scratching your skin leads to the development of red scratch marks.
 These red scratch marks may develop on your skin when you are sleeping (6).